Who Qualifies For a Boiler Grant? Full Guide (2023 Update)

-The only specific grant for the disabled available that could entitle the beneficiary to a free boiler, is the Disabled Facilities Grant (remember, you can still check the criteria for the ECO/HHCRO grants mentioned above).
+The only grant meant specifically for the disabled that could entitle the beneficiary to a free boiler is the Disabled Facilities Grant.
+However, remember that you can still check the criteria for the ECO4/HHCRO grants mentioned above.

 Boiler Grants For Landlords

-It’s a little thin on the ground when it comes to boiler grants for charities, but that doesn’t mean there aren’t any options.
+It’s a little thin on the ground when it comes to boiler incentives for charities, but that doesn’t mean there aren’t any options.

 Rules get broken.

 When the rules around the ECO Government scheme are broken?
-Large companies get fined.
+Large energy companies get fined.

-If you run a charity that doesn’t have close links to an energy company, your charity may be eligible for a boiler grant.
+If you run a charity that doesn’t have close links to utility companies, your charity may be eligible for a boiler grant.

-As we’ve mentioned, it’s only a small percentage of the population that qualify for boiler grants.
+As we’ve mentioned, only a small percentage of the population can actually qualify for a free boiler grant.
 If that’s you, we suggest you make the most out of it.

-We’d suggest doing two things, and in both scenarios, finance will be available (usually from around £12-17 per month).
+We’d suggest doing two things, and in both scenarios, financing will be available (usually from around £12-25 per month).

-First, we’d go to BOXT.
-They’re part owned by Bosch, meaning installations on Worcester boilers here are usually the cheapest, when compared to other quotes online, as well as lots of local installers.
+First, we’d go to Heatable.
+They’re a company focusing on technology rather than salespeople, meaning installations on Worcester boilers here are usually the cheapest when compared to local installers.

-Due to the nature of their relationship, you’ll also get things like a boiler filter, smart controls and a long warranty.
+Due to the nature of their relationship, you’ll also get things like boiler filters, smart controls and a long warranty.

-However, we’d not discount local installers just yet.
-You can jump over to here, book in up to 3 quotes, and compare them back to back with the quote you got online above.
+Whilst Heatable offers the fastest (and often the cheapest) way to get a new boiler, don’t discount your local installers.
+You can jump here, book in up to 3 quotes, and compare them back-to-back with the Heatable quote you got above.

 A few things worth asking include:

-- How long the warranty is on your new boiler (we’d suggest 5 years or more, BOXT offer up to 10 on Worcester boilers)
+- How long is the warranty on your new boiler (we’d suggest 5 years or more, while Heatable offers up to 10 on Worcester boilers)

 - Whether they’ll hot flush the system (this protects your new boiler)